Issogr/llm-launcher/README.md

 - Number of CPU cores
 - GPU type (NVIDIA, AMD, Intel) and specific model for Intel GPUs
 - Suggestions for memory, shared memory size, and thread count

+## 🐛 Known Issues & Limitations

+The following issues have been identified in the current implementation:

+### Ollama in Container
+- **Gemma3 Compatibility Issue**: Currently, Ollama in container has issues managing the Gemma3 model.
+The model downloads correctly but cannot be utilized through the interface afterward.

+### LocalAI Implementation
+- **OpenWebUI Integration**: Communication between LocalAI and OpenWebUI is not functioning correctly in the current implementation.
+- **Hardware Optimization**: Unlike the Ollama container, LocalAI is not properly configured to optimally utilize the available hardware.

+## 📋 TODO List

+The following features are under development:

+- **Dynamic IP for LM-Studio**: Make the IP address definition for LM-Studio connections dynamic.
+- **Improved Configuration Management**: Optimize configuration handling to ensure each parameter is defined only once within the script.
+- **Configuration Unification**: Ensure that when a value is modified, the change is automatically reflected in all parts of the script where that value is used.
+- **Complete LocalAI Implementation**: Finalize the LocalAI implementation by resolving integration issues with OpenWebUI.

 ## 📝 License